Are Pretrained Image Matchers Good Enough for SAR-Optical Satellite Registration?: Method

-We benchmark twenty-four matcher families spanning three architectural paradigms, all accessed through \texttt{vismatch}~\citep{vismatch,Berton_2024_EarthMatch}: \emph{Detector-based:} XFeat and XFeat*~\citep{potje2024xfeat} (lightweight detector, sparse and semi-dense variants), ALIKED~\citep{zhao2023aliked}--LightGlue~\citep{lindenberger2023lightglue}, DeDoDe~\citep{edstedt2024dedode}--LightGlue, SuperPoint~\citep{detone2018superpoint}--LightGlue, and DISK~\citep{tyszkiewicz2020disk}--LightGlue (keypoint detectors with learned graph matching), GIM~\citep{xuelun2024gim}--LightGlue and GIM-DKM (generalist image matchers), and SIFT~\citep{lowe2004sift}--LightGlue. \emph{Detector-free dense:} LoFTR~\citep{sun2021loftr} (coarse-to-fine transformer), XoFTR~\citep{tuzcuoglu2024xoftr} (cross-modal LoFTR variant), RoMa, RoMaV2, and Tiny-RoMa~\citep{edstedt2024roma} (dense warp regression with DINOv2/3~\citep{oquab2024dinov2, simeoni2025dinov3} backbone), MINIMA-RoMa and MINIMA-RoMa-Tiny~\citep{jiang2024minima} (multimodal-pretrained RoMa variants), MINIMA-XoFTR~\citep{jiang2024minima,tuzcuoglu2024xoftr} (multimodal-pretrained XoFTR), and MatchAnything-ELoFTR~\citep{han2024matchanything} (EfficientLoFTR pretrained on large-scale cross-modal data). \emph{3D-reconstruction-derived:} MASt3R~\citep{leroy2024mast3r} and DUSt3R~\citep{wang2024duster}, stereo reconstruction networks repurposed for 2D matching.
+We benchmark twenty-four matcher configurations spanning three architectural paradigms, all accessed through \texttt{vismatch}~\citep{vismatch,Berton_2024_EarthMatch}: \emph{Detector-based:} XFeat and XFeat*~\citep{potje2024xfeat} (lightweight detector, sparse and semi-dense variants), ALIKED~\citep{zhao2023aliked}--LightGlue~\citep{lindenberger2023lightglue}, DeDoDe~\citep{edstedt2024dedode}--LightGlue, SuperPoint~\citep{detone2018superpoint}--LightGlue, and DISK~\citep{tyszkiewicz2020disk}--LightGlue (keypoint detectors with learned graph matching), GIM~\citep{xuelun2024gim}--LightGlue and GIM-DKM (generalist image matchers), OmniGlue~\citep{jiang2024omniglue} (foundation-model-guided sparse matching), and SIFT~\citep{lowe2004sift}--LightGlue. \emph{Detector-free dense:} LoFTR~\citep{sun2021loftr} (coarse-to-fine transformer), XoFTR~\citep{tuzcuoglu2024xoftr} (cross-modal LoFTR variant), RoMa and Tiny-RoMa~\citep{edstedt2024roma}, and RoMaV2~\citep{edstedt2025romav2} (dense warp regression with DINOv2/3~\citep{oquab2024dinov2, simeoni2025dinov3} backbones), MINIMA-RoMa and MINIMA-RoMa-Tiny~\citep{jiang2024minima} (multimodal-pretrained RoMa variants), MINIMA-XoFTR~\citep{jiang2024minima,tuzcuoglu2024xoftr} (multimodal-pretrained XoFTR), and MA-ELoFTR~\citep{han2024matchanything} (MatchAnything's EfficientLoFTR variant, pretrained on large-scale cross-modal data). \emph{3D-reconstruction-derived:} MASt3R~\citep{leroy2024mast3r} and DUSt3R~\citep{wang2024duster}, stereo reconstruction networks repurposed for 2D matching.
 The two are used in distinct ways.
 MASt3R is used as a \emph{dense feature matcher}: we extract the per-pixel descriptors produced by its matching head and run fast reciprocal nearest-neighbor search in descriptor space to obtain 2D correspondences.
 DUSt3R is used as a \emph{point-cloud matcher}: its per-pixel pointmaps are globally aligned, confidence-masked, and matched by reciprocal nearest neighbors in 3D, with the corresponding 2D pixel indices returned as correspondences.
 Neither path uses direct 2D-coordinate regression; this distinction matters because the two failure modes (descriptor ambiguity under speckle for MASt3R vs.\ degenerate pointmaps under near-planar overhead geometry for DUSt3R) are qualitatively different.
 We also include two ensembles (RoMa+LoFTR, RoMa+Tiny-RoMa) that aggregate correspondences from both matchers before geometric filtering.
-We additionally include classical baselines (SIFT-NN~\citep{lowe2004sift}, HardNet~\citep{mishchuk2017hardnet}--LightGlue~\citep{lindenberger2023lightglue}) for SARptical retrieval evaluation via Kornia~\citep{riba2020kornia}; these serve as lower-bound references with well-understood cross-domain generalization behavior, allowing us to assess whether learned matchers offer meaningful gains over handcrafted representations on the SAR retrieval task.
+We additionally include two classical baselines via Kornia~\citep{riba2020kornia}: SIFT-NN~\citep{lowe2004sift}, which is part of the evaluated configurations, and HardNet~\citep{mishchuk2017hardnet}--LightGlue~\citep{lindenberger2023lightglue}, reported only for SARptical retrieval.
+In total, 21~individual matchers, 2~ensembles, and SIFT-NN comprise the 24~evaluated configurations.
+The classical baselines serve as lower-bound references with well-understood cross-domain generalization behavior.
+We use them to assess whether learned matchers offer meaningful gains over handcrafted representations on the SAR retrieval task.